Latin America and the Caribbean

 The Communities and Regions are also represented in several countries.

 Overall, bilateral relations with Latin America and Caribbean countries are excellent.
 Like Belgium, most countries in the region support multilateral and regional cooperation and defend the same fundamental values, such as respect for democracy and human rights, gender equality, promotion of fair free trade and fight against climate change.
 However, some countries do not respect the rule of law and democracy.
 These countries commit flagrant and repeated violations of fundamental rights and restrict civil and political rights.
-In order to maintain pressure on these regimes, Belgium regularly raises the situation in these countries at the United Nations Human Rights Council and joins other EU member states in deciding on targeted restrictive measures (ban on entering EU territory and freezing of assets), while sparing the population.
-As a non-permanent member of the UN Security Council, Belgium actively participates in debates concerning countries on the international agenda.
+To maintain pressure on these regimes, Belgium regularly raises the situation in these countries at the United Nations Human Rights Council and joins other EU member states in deciding on targeted restrictive measures (ban on entering EU territory and freezing of assets), while sparing the population.